snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces/dakotainterfacing.rst

 Parameters and Results Files with dakota.interfacing
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-The Python module ``dakota.interfacing`` first was made available with Dakota 6.6.
-(It was released with Dakota 6.5 as the module ``dipy``.)
-By providing a Python interface to read and write, respectively, Dakota parameters and results files, ``dakota.interfacing`` can simplify development of black-box interfaces.
+The Python module ``dakota.interfacing`` provides a Python interface to read and write Dakota parameters and results files, respectively.
+Because of this, ``dakota.interfacing`` can greatly simplify development of black-box interfaces.
 The benefit may be greatest when one or more phases of the interface (pre-processing, execution, post-processing) is written in Python.